 Long-Term Rider

-Long-term rider is typically for those who are battling a chronic condition.
-And are unable to perform daily tasks, such as bathing, eating, dressing, and using the restroom.
+Long-term care is typically for those who are battling a chronic condition and are unable to perform daily tasks.
+Such as bathing, eating, dressing, and using the restroom.
 This rider allows you to have access to the death benefit while you are alive to take care of urgent medical needs.

 Accidental Death & Dismemberment (AD&D) Rider

-Accidental death & dismemberment rider protects you.
-And your family if you lose a limb or die due to an accident or a severe injury.
+An accidental death & dismemberment rider protects you and your family in the event that you lose a limb or die due to an accident or a severe injury.
 This type of rider also offers financial protection if you are diagnosed with paralysis.

 Family Income Rider